 Another way you can try to persuade them to leave your property is to get a radio, tune it to a talk station and place it near the entrance of the skunk den.
 It is very important not to tune the radio to a music station – music means nothing to skunks, but they find the sound of human voices to be threatening.

 Skunks are incredibly adaptable creatures, and when they have found a cozy den site that provides them warmth or easy access to food, even the sound of voices won’t deter them.
 This is especially true in the cases of mother skunks who are raising dependent babies under a structure.

 Skunks have a sensitive nose, soak some old rags in either ammonia or apple cider vinegar and place the rags in a plastic bag.
 After doing so, poke holes in the bag to let the smell escape and hang it somewhere near the den entrance, preferably right next to it.
 This should make the mother skunk feel unsafe as it will smell like a predator’s urine.

 While everything previously mentioned may represent a good strategy for persuading skunks to leave your home and property, there’s no guarantee that any of it will succeed in the long-term.
-It might not be possible to employ these methods forever and as soon as their stopped, the skunks could be back.
+In fact, any DIY solution will more than likely only create a temporary solution.
+It might not be possible to employ these methods forever, and as soon as they are halted, the skunks could be back.